 Hey beautiful people, how’s going?
 I have today for ya, a delicious twist on guacamole.
 It’s creamy, yummy and perfect for parties… Any parties.
 What I love about hummus is the fact that we can make it so quick, and the outcome is always really tasty, and quite […]

-Would you look at that hummus color?
+Hummus with Beets is the best.
+Would you look at that stunning sexy color?
 Every time I make it, I am amazed at how perfect it looks.

 You can also prepare your own chickpeas just by soaking and then cooking them, but for this one, I used Organic chickpeas from the can.